S-130, S-190, and L-180, available to anyone!

 How can I get a “Red Card?”

-An Incident Qualification Card, a.k.a a “red card” is granted by public agencies and some private organizations to its employees or affiliated people.
-In order to issue you a red card your organization is generally a part of the following systems: IQCS (Federal/NWCG and TNC), IQS (fire departments outside of CA and local governments), CICCS (fire departments/districts in CA), or NWSA (contractors).
-You cannot obtain a red card by taking this class, however it is a way to get your foot in the door with a potential employer.
+An Incident Qualification Card, a.k.a. a “red card” is granted by public agencies and some private organizations to its employees or affiliated people.
+In order to issue you a red card your organization is generally a part of the following systems: IQCS (Federal/NWCG and TNC), IQS (state and local governments), or NWSA (contractors).
+You cannot obtain a red card by taking this class, however it is a way to gain valuable certificates prior to employment with a potential employer.